ellysh/l2bot/README.txt

 NB: Specify windows and bars coordinares in right-top point and left-bottom point order.

-Specify or leave unchanged this parameters in interface.au3 file: kTargetWindowPos - coordinates of the target state window kTargetWindowColorBrown - first color to detect target window existance kTargetWindowColorGray - second color to detect target window existance
+Specify or leave unchanged this parameters in interface_highfive.au3 or interface_interlude.au3 file: kTargetWindowPos - coordinates of the target state window kTargetWindowColorBrown - first color to detect target window existance kTargetWindowColorGray - second color to detect target window existance